geeknik/glitch-gremlin-ai/docs/getting-started.md

 ## Prerequisites
 - Solana CLI tools installed
 - Node.js 14+
-- A Solana wallet with some $GLITCH tokens
+- A Solana wallet with some $GREMLINAI tokens

 ## Test Coverage
 Our SDK has been thoroughly tested with: